Friday, May 22, 2026

 It surprised me, actually, that the man normally so capable of being funny, intellectual, and spiritual - almost like a priest or minister at times - so articulate about describing what so many of us are feeling, then ending it with a punch line - somehow missed the mark tonight on giving his viewers and fans what they have loved and appreciated about him from the start.

-What mark did he miss, what did he forget?
+What mark did he miss?

 Maybe WE needed the corny look-back montage at great shows past.